 And just as Project Management Institute explains, you, like business owners and managers everywhere, understand that when projects fail, so do profits, because organizations are less likely to achieve strategic goals.

 So, like everyone else, you decide to integrate technological solutions into your operations, hoping to grow your business more efficiently.
-But then you find out it’s not as easy as you thought it would be to choose the right tools.
+But then you find out that it’s not as easy as you thought it would be to choose the right tools.

 I mean, there’s no shortage of solutions out there to help you get stuff done.
 Depending on your vertical and business size, you might have dozens (if not hundreds) of software solutions and services to choose from.